 During sinter bonding, you make two components and slip them together.
 Yes, there’s some labor involved, but you don’t have to pay for the compound additive that sits inside.

-Both operations take the unique shape-making capability of powder metallurgy to a new level.
+Both operations take the ability of powder metallurgy to create complex shapes to a new level.

 The technique you need is dependent on the desired geometry of the component.

 If your goal is to stack two parts on top of each other or attach them to a secondary component, sinter brazing is the most appropriate technique.

 If you have two parts that have a central axis and you want to add a second round part, bonding is the better approach.
 For example, you could have an outer stainless part that is durable against corrosive environments, and next to that you could have a part made from a different material that’s higher strength or very magnetic.
 So, one part is shielding the other while the overall component gets the great properties of both materials.

 One of the main benefits of both sinter bonding and sinter brazing is that they increase the strength of your assembled component.

 With sinter brazing, the brace joint is stronger in many cases than the base metal!

 You will, however, need design features on the component that allow you to insert the brace.
 It’s important to maintain a well defined gap between the two parts to allow the braze to penetrate and bond the two components.
 This step is important, though not quite as crucial on the sinter bonding side.

 You can use the same families of materials in both processes.